-Merchandise redemption values vary, but require a minimum of 2,500 points.
+Merchandise redemption values vary.
 You can also redeem your points for travel or a statement credit, but they could also provide a lower value per point.

 Like many rewards credit cards, this card doesn’t have a rock bottom APR on purchases.
-Currently, the card offers a variable APR for purchases and balance transfers of 14.99 percent.
+Currently, the card offers an APR for purchases and balance transfers of 16.24%.

-While the 14.99 percent variable APR on purchases and balance transfers is competitive for a rewards card, if you’re going to carry a balance you may be better off applying for a lower interest rate credit card that doesn’t offer rewards to get the most bang for your buck.
+While the 16.24% APR on purchases and balance transfers is competitive for a rewards card, if you’re going to carry a balance you may be better off applying for a lower interest rate credit card that doesn’t offer rewards to get the most bang for your buck.

 Getting the most out of the Fidelity® Rewards Visa Signature® Card rewards program can be a straightforward process.
 Charge your purchases to your card, redeem your rewards in a qualifying Fidelity® account and make sure you pay your balance off in full and on time every month.